 For Natural Disaster, we should take shelter at a safe place or follow company's emergency procedure.
 For Fire Emergencies, we will discuss in detail.
 First, we will understand about common injuries at the workplace and their First Aid.

-3.3.3 Common Injuries at Work and How to Deal with Them
+3.3.3 Common Injuries At Workplace